pwwang/pipen/docs/cli.md

 A CLI plugin has to define a `name` property, which also is the sub-command of the plugin.

-Then a `params` property is also needed to define the commands and arguments of this plugin.
-To see how to define a `Params` object, see `pyparam`'s [documentation][5].
+There are a couple of methods of `pipen.cli.CLIPlugin` to extend for a plugin:

+- `__init__(self, parser, subparser)`: initialize the plugin It takes the main parser and the subparser of the sub-command as arguments.
+You can add arguments to the parser or subparser here.
+  Check [argx][1] for more information about how to define arguments.

+- `parse_args(self)`: parse the arguments
+  It takes no arguments.
+It should parse the arguments and return the parsed arguments (Namespace), which are used to execute the command.
-You may also define a method `parse_args()` to parse CLI arguments by yourself.
-By default, it just calls `Params.parse()` to parse the arguments.
+  By default, `self.parser.parse_args()` is called to parse the arguments.

+- `exec_command(self, args)`: execute the command
-Finally, define `exec_command()`, which takes the parsed arguments as argument, to execute the command as you wish.
+  It takes the parsed arguments as argument.
+It should execute the command as you wish.

 ### loading CLI plugins